 RESULTS

 Study Participants.
 A total of 9361 participants were randomized between November 2010 and March 2013.
 The mean (standard deviation [SD]) age was 67.9 (9.4) years, with 28.2% of participants aged 75 years or older (eTable 1).
 Participants were 35.6% female and 31.5% black.
-The mean (SD) SBP at baseline was 139.7 (15.6) and 27.0% of participants MoCA scores were below the 10th percentile.
+The mean (SD) SBP at baseline was 139.7 (15.6) and 27.0% of participants’ MoCA scores were below the 10th percentile.
 Compared to participants not included in the ancillary EHR study, participants included were more likely to be male, were older, had lower SBP and higher scores on the MoCA, and had a higher prevalence of CKD.

 All-cause Mortality.
 In both treatment groups, the total median follow-up time was 8.8 years.
 A total of 818 and 826 deaths occurred among participants randomized to intensive and standard treatment, respectively (eTable 2).
 The hazard ratio (HR) for all-cause mortality comparing intensive to standard treatment was 0.83 (95% confidence interval [CI] 0.68, 1.01) during the trial phase, and 1.08 (95% CI 0.94, 1.23) during the observational phase.
-The continuous time-dependent effect of intensive versus standard treatment indicated a benefit for all-cause mortality from 1.03 to 2.8 years from randomization, and was attenuated throughout the remainder of the observational phase (Figure 1).
+The continuous time-dependent effect of intensive versus standard treatment indicated a benefit for all-cause mortality from 1.03 to 2.8 years following randomization, and was attenuated throughout the remainder of the observational phase (Figure 1).
 In subgroups based on age, sex, race, CKD, cognitive function, and frailty status, there was no evidence that intensive treatment during the trial phase produced benefit for all-cause mortality during the observational phase of follow-up (Figure 2).

 Cardiovascular Mortality.
-A total of 248 and 273 CVD deaths occurred among participants randomized to intensive and standard treatment, respectively (eTable 3).
+During the 8.8 years of follow-up, a total of 248 and 273 CVD deaths occurred among participants randomized to intensive and standard treatment, respectively (eTable 3).
 The HR for CVD mortality among participants randomized to intensive versus standard treatment was 0.66 (95% CI 0.49, 0.89) during the trial phase and 1.02 (95% CI 0.84, 1.24) during the observational phase.
 The time-dependent effect of intensive versus standard treatment indicated a benefit for CVD mortality from 2.3 to 5.6 years from randomization, and was attenuated throughout the remainder of the observational phase (Figure 3).
-Adults randomized to intensive treatment who were <75 years of age, men, non-black, without CKD, or with cognitive function >10th percentile had lower CVD mortality risk during the trial phase compared to their counterparts randomized to standard treatment, but there was no evidence that intensive treatment during the trial phase produced benefit for CVD mortality during the observational phase (Figure 4).
+Adults randomized to intensive treatment who were <75 years of age, men, non-black, without CKD, or with cognitive function >10th percentile had a lower CVD mortality risk during the trial phase compared to their counterparts randomized to standard treatment, but there was no evidence that intensive treatment during the trial phase produced benefit for CVD mortality during the observational phase (Figure 4).